Skip to content

 pkg

-from './package.json' assert { type: 'json' };
+from './package.json' with { type: 'json' };

 export default { // Mark package dependencies as "external".
 Rest of configuration // omitted.